wangzhou/uadk/docs/wd_design.md

 When a process wants to communicate with hardware device, it needs to get a new by *wd_request_channel()*.
 The process could get memory by allocation (malloc) or any existed memory.
 If the process wants to use multiple small memory blocks, it just need to get multiple memory.
-SMM is unnecessary.
-And the process doesn't need to map the allocated memory to any qfile region of queue.

 When a process wants to access the same memory by multiple queues, it could rely on the POSIX shared memory API.